-A residual flow regime has been proposed to be released from the MLC for the Lower Waiau River.
-The regime is comprised of a seasonally adjusted minimum flow with recreational and gravel flushing discharges within stipulated periods.
+A residual flow regime operates from the MLC for the Lower Waiau River.
+The regime is comprised of a seasonally adjusted minimum flow; with recreational and gravel flushing discharges within stipulated periods.
 The residual flow regime is outlined below.

-- A continuous flow of not less than $12m^3/s$ in the months of 1 May to 30 September, $14m^3/s$ in April and October, and $16m^3/s$ at all other times. - Two flushing flows of not less than 35 m3/s for 24 hours released during the winter months of June and August. - One flow of not less than 150m3/s for 24 hours will be provided during each of the periods March to May and September to November in any one year. - Seven recreational flows of not less than 35m3/s, for 24 hours, released on the fourth Sunday of each month between October and April.
+- A continuous flow of not less than 12m3/s in the months of 1 May to 30 September, 14m3/s in April and October, and 16m3/s at all other times; - Two flushing flows of not less than 35 m3/s for 24 hours released during the winter months of June and August; - One flow of not less than 150m3/s for 24 hours will be provided during each of the periods, March to May, and September to November, in any one year; and - Seven recreational flows of not less than 35m3/s, for 24 hours, released on the fourth Sunday of each month between October and April.
 Two of these flows may be increased to 45m3/s subject to compliance with lake level guidelines.

-Figure 3.3: Schematic layout of the Manapouri Power Development
+Figure 3.3: Layout of the Manapouri Power Development